Introduction: IKEA Star With ATtiny and NeoPixels

 You'll also need a NeoPixel Library.
 I've found Adafruit to have the best, please but some of your stuff from them, since that's what keeps them happily hacking (https://learn.adafruit.com/adafruit-neopixel-uberg..., and that makes projects easier for the rest of us! :-)

-Finally, if you are considering using the ATtiny85, I'd suggest the Sparkfun USBtiny programmer ( https://www.sparkfun.com/products/11801) to make it easy, but you can also find many other tutorials online about how to use another Arduino to program a Tiny.
+Finally, if you are considering using the ATtiny85, I'd suggest the Sparkfun USBtiny programmer ( https://www.sparkfun.com/products/11801) to make it easy, but you can also find many other tutorials online about how to use another Arduino to program an ATTiny.
 You will also need a good AVR Core (board file) which includes the ATtiny settings information.
 The one that impressed me the most was from Spence Konde, and you can find the file here (https://github.com/SpenceKonde/ATTinyCore), but also read the installation file for extra clues.
-Finally, whenever you set or change your ATtiny board settings for 8 MHz or 16 MHz (internal) clock speed, remember to click on "Burn Bootloader" at the bottom of the Arduino IDE Tools menu, before you upload your sketch code.
+A good bare-bones board file for the ATTiny85 comes from https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json.
+Finally, whenever you set or change your ATtiny board settings for 16 MHz (internal) clock speed or other processor features, remember to click on "Burn Bootloader" at the bottom of the Arduino IDE Tools menu, before you upload your sketch code.

-Please, read through the whole instructable BEFORE you start cutting up wires or pixel strips!
+Please, read all the way through this instructable BEFORE you start cutting up wires or pixel strips!
 While I'm trying to make this easy, there is a lot to do, and a lot to think about.
 I hope you will learn something while doing this project, no matter what your level of Arduino experience. :-)

 - You will want 14 NeoPixels per IKEA Star.
-I prefer using the 60 pixels-per-meter strip for these projects, and snipping the pixels between the copper pads.
+I prefer using the small circuit-board pixels now, but I started the project using the 60 pixels-per-meter strips, and snipping the pixels between the copper pads.
 I use the white background style, without adhesive backing.

 - I recommend #24 gauge stranded hookup wire, and I suggest you get red, black, and a third color, to help you keep these lines straight as you are soldering.